 go along with the prime directives of the genetic programming.
 "The ego of a child is nothing like the ego of a grown-up

 let me remind you that space is not that which separates the many, but that which seems to separate the one.
 And in that space

 that oneness shines, therefore falls whatever falls.
 And space is not that in which we see the small, but that in which the

 infinite appears as small.
 And in that space that vastness shines, therefore bursts whatever bursts, therefore shines whatever

 shines.
 And finally, time is not that in which we see the changing, but that in which the changeless seems to change.
 And

-in that time that changeless shines, therefore rests whatever rests, therefore coasts whatever
+in that time that changeless shines, therefore rests whatever rests, therefore coasts whatever coasts.

-Swami Vivekananda said that science and religion would meet and shake hands.
+would meet and shake hands.
 I think that time has come.

 4: The Upanishads are the philosophical sections of the

 six systems of Indian philosophy.
 Sankhyans held that nature, prakriti, is one, and that souls are many.
-They
+They believed that

-is kaivalya, 'isolation' (of the soul from prakriti).
+'isolation' (of the soul from prakriti).

 6: Vivekananda, Swami.
 The

 Complete Works of Swami Vivekananda Volume 2.
 "The Absolute and Manifestation".
 Mayavati: Advaita Ashrama, 1948.

 7: Nikhilananda, Swami, tr.
 The Gospel of Sri Ramakrishna New York:

 Erwin.
 What Is Life?
 Cambridge, Mass.: Cambridge University Press, 1967.

 11: S2 = x2 - t2, where x and y are the space and time separations

 between the two events, and S is the total space-time separation.

 This equation is often written, E = mc2, where c is the speed of light, 3 x 1010cm./sec.
 In Einstein's day the unit for energy

 was the erg, and the unit for mass was the gram, and when we found out that mass and energy were the same thing, we had to

 know how many ergs make a gram.
 Now one gram is the energy of an atomic bomb, and one erg is the kinetic energy of a two gram

 beetle walking one centimeter per second.
-So E = mc2 says that, carefully handled, the kinetic energy of 9 x 1020two gram beetles walking one centimeter per second would
+So E = mc2 says that, carefully handled, the kinetic energy of 9 x 1020two gram

-13: Gardner, Martin.
+Gardner, Martin.
 The Relativity Explosion New York: Vintage Books, 1976.
 Page 123.